kapvipoor/VFrame/README.md

 		5. Some wrong self shadowing issues related to low Depth Precision - FIXED by increasing precision from 16 bits to 24 bits
 		6. Some other wrong self shadowing issues - FIXED by ensuring shadow is applied to (NdotL < 0)
 	- Algorithm Limitations:
-		1. Shadow map quality at 1024x1024 for 1080p is terrible.
-Not good at 8Kx8K either
-		2. Perspective shadow map needs linearization of depth values to work
+		1. Perspective shadow map needs linearization of depth values to work
-		3. Directional Light is being applied to regions in shaodw as well.
-		4. High Perspective and Projection Aliasing
+		2. High Perspective and Projection Aliasing
 	- Bugs:
 		1. PCF is not correct in the differed pass
 		2. Peter-Panning effect has not been addressed
-		3. Shadow Acne has not been addressed
-		4. Front face culling in shadow pass is producing buggy results
+		3. Front face culling in shadow pass is producing buggy results
-		5. PCF is producing buggy results
-		6. PCF Causing HAlo effect aroung intersecting geometry (Eg: Sponza and Suzzane)
+		4. PCF Causing HAlo effect aroung intersecting geometry (Eg: Sponza and Suzzane)

 9. Physically Based Rendering
 	- Features